yosefkurniawan/swift-pwa/src/core/customer/pages/giftcard/readme.md

 # How to install

+before install enable modules on swift config with key `giftcard`

 ## Use default template and no overide
 ### import giftcard module and place on your routing
 ````